Part 5. Protein structure annotation settings

 refine image rendering.

-The table below includes the output of POLYVIEW-3D assessment of
+The table below includes the output of the POLYVIEW-3D assessment of

 docking models for the system used as CAPRI target #9, and